-Risk Responsible party Risk treatment (by applicant) Costings are not accurate for the individual projects that comprise the events and commemorations programme Te Hā Trust and delivery organisations Te Hā has worked with individual organisations to scope and cost their initiatives.
-Where not yet available, in depth costings will be sought and the parties will develop projects that are achievable within budget whilst still meeting their objectives.
+Risk Responsible party Risk treatment (by applicant) Costings are not accurate for the individual projects that comprise the events and Te Hā Trust and delivery organisations Te Hā has worked with individual organisations to scope and cost their initiatives.
+Where not yet available, in depth costings will be sought and the commemorations programme parties will develop projects that are achievable within budget whilst still meeting their objectives.
 Each project lead organisation will be responsible for cost overruns.
-Contracts will have detailed requirements around budget development, approvals and reporting 45% contingency will be included in all project/budgets.
-Projects are not delivered on time or to their full scope Te Hā Trust and delivery organisations The Trust will investigation of the staff and expertise to monitor porject deliver, unknow payments to achievement of milestones and timetores Events and new tourism experiences are not maintained post 2020 Te Hā Trust and delivery organisations The hust will work with recipient organisations to ensure that legacy orojects are sufficiently scoped and implemented so as to ensure ongoing viability and operation
+Contracts will have detailed requirements around budget development, approvals and reporting A5% contingency will be included in all project budgets.
+Projects are not delivered on time or to their full scope Te Hā Trust and delivery organisations The Trust will invest in sufficient staff and expertise to monitor project delivery, inking payments to achievement of milestones and timelines.
+Events and new tourism Te Hā Trust and The Trust will work with recipient organisations experiences are not maintained delivery organisations to ensure that legacy projects are sufficiently post 2020 alla - scoped and implemented so as to ensure ongoing viability and operation